box1273002/Entrepreneurship/Business_Execution.md

 #### Blocking Apps Successfully
 <!-- How do we ensure that the MVP can actually block other apps? -->

 In our planning phase, we correctly identified the ability (or lack thereof) of our app successfully blocking/restricting other apps as the greatest "existential threat" to our product.
 Whilst it is clear that others have successfully implemented such features, we were unsure how difficult this would be and so we immediately turned our attention to prototyping and verifying this for ourselves after the planning phase concluded.
 From this initial prototyping phase, we have confirmed that it is quite difficult to restrict other apps in this way.
 As a result, we have focussed our attention on researching, particularly in the Flutter documentation as well as similar projects and threads related to app restriction.

 #### Going Cross-Platform
 <!-- How do we ensure functionality across all OSs? -->

+Following on from this, we have identified a number of potential methods and are in the process of testing each one.
+However, these methods are now raising a second potential risk to the business plan as several of them are OS specific, and so using them would mean narrowing our target audience quite significantly.
+We believe this to be a pertinent issue as a lack of cross-compatibility would substantially limit our potential revenue and are considering different ways of circumventing this issue (mainly, whether we keep researching for an all-encompassing solution for each OS, or implementing specific solutions for each one).

 ### Issue 2 - 2.7 Assumptions and Risk Assessment

+On a related topic, we will be adding the issue of cross-compatibility to our official risk assessment based on the reasoning specified above.

 ### Issue 3 - 2.2 Use Cases and Storyboarding